 Athletes are the heart of Special Olympics Unified Sports!
-A Special Olympics athlete can be a student or a member of the community.
+A Special Olympics athlete is a student leader with an intellectual disability.

-How do I recruit athletes?
 Work with your Special Olympics advisor to identify students who would qualify as a Special Olympics athlete.
 Plan a presentation with your student leadership team (students with and without disabilities) to these potential athletes.